ihumanable/patch/pages/guide-book/05-processes.md

 `listen/3` works well for named processes when callers are using the name to send messages to the target process.
 What should we do when callers are sending to a pid instead of a name?
 This is where the `inject/4` function can be used.

-`inject/4` will extract a pid out of a GenServer's state, wrap it with a listener and then replace the pid in the GenServer's state with the listener pid.
+`inject/4` will extract a pid out of a GenServer's state, wrap it with a listener and then replace the pid in the GenServer's state with the listener pid.  `inject/4` will also work with keys in the GenServer's state that are `nil`, it will generate a targetless listener and replace the `nil` with that listner's pid.
+This latter behavior is nice when working with a process that will spawn another process and keep track of its pid in state if the spawning behavior is outside the scope of your test.

 Here's a simple example, we will have 2 modules, `Target` and `Caller`.